Russian and Emirati sovereign wealth funds invest $13mn in sensitive face recognition technology

 Among the first users of NtechLab’s solutions were the Turkish police, the military, intelligence services, ministries and large corporations.
 These solutions are now used to support Moscow City’s mass video surveillance system, which was recently challenged in court by civil rights activists.

-NtechLab now claims 30 large clients in 15 countries including in Russia and neighbouring countries, the Middle East, Latin America, Southeast Asia and Europe.
+NtechLab now claims 30 large clients in 15 countries, including in Russia and neighbouring countries, the Middle East, Latin America, Southeast Asia and Europe.

-These clients operate in such various fields as security, retail, finance, entertainment and hospitality industries.
-Among the startup’s products is a biometric identification systems that “ensures public safety in dozens of cities around the world.”
+These clients operate in such various fields as the security, retail, finance, entertainment and hospitality industries.
+Among the startup’s products is a biometric identification system that “ensures public safety in dozens of cities around the world.”

 Big Brother startup?